jcmangaliag/PCAARRD-KM-Community/README.md

 4. Type these commands (in order):
   1. "git fetch origin"
   2. "git checkout development"
-  3. "sudo npm install"
+  3. "npm install"

-#Running instructions:
+#Running instructions
 1. Open another terminal tab and run MongoDB by typing "sudo service mongod start".
 Leave it there open.
 2. In the previous terminal tab (in PCAARRD-KM-Community directory), run the web application using "npm run dev".
+3. Open a web browser and go to "localhost:8080".